November 6: Our Lady of Good Remedies

 The next day to his horror, the statue of Our Lady was gone.
 Lonely and sorrowful, John went to the Maguey tree where he had first found her – lo and behold, there she was!
 He returned the statue to the new shrine and decorated it carefully, but it disappeared again just when John became ill with fever, which was often fatal in that land.
 John’s relatives hurried to carry him to Our Lady’s feet in Guadalupe.
 As he lay gasping before the shrine of Our Lady of Good Remedies he heard the same sweet voice say: “Why do you come to my house when you put me out of yours?”

 John apologized and she continued, “If you did not want me in your house, why not take me back to the Maguey tree and build me a chapel there?”

 “If you cure me, Lady, I most certainly will,” promised the sick man.
 He was cured by Our Lady of Good Remedies, and he was as good as his word.
 He built a chapel into a hermitage and spent the rest of his life there.

 Years later, after John’s death, the shrine fell into ruins.
 In 1574 the Spanish governor happened to see the ruins and was told the story.
 He ordered the building of a beautiful church to house the statue.
 At one time during an Indian uprising the Indians determined to exile Mary as dangerous to their tribe.
 After the danger had passed, Mary was reinstalled in the church.
 She was called Our Lady of Good Remedies and also “The Little Lady of the Rain,” because she brought relief to the dry areas there.
-Other cities sometimes borrowed her for a procession around their parched fields, begging her to help them – which they say she always does.
+Other cities sometimes borrowed her for a procession around their parched fields, begging her to help them – which she always does.